seekhealing/seekhealing.github.io/_sections/events/watm-festival/2020-06-12-2130-dance-like-nobodys-watching.md

 link: https://zoom.us/j/7140019519 # Joey Room
 ---

 Tap into your "inner child".
 Remember when you were a child, dancing and bouncing around on your parent's bed?
 This dance party will be broadcast from my bedroom and my bed.
-I will take musical requests via chat.
 Let’s dance like nobody's watching.

 > ![Cameron Payne](/assets/images/watm-Fri.930pm (Cameron Payne).jpg "Cameron Payne")
 > {:class="facilitator-photo"}